sverweij/dependency-cruiser/doc/options-reference.md

 ### preserveSymlinks

-> command line option equivalent: `--preserve-symlinks`
+> :shell: command line option equivalent: `--preserve-symlinks`

 Whether to leave symlinks as is or resolve them to their realpath.
 This option defaults to `false` - which is also nodejs' default behaviour since release 6.